 Workload balancing is critical for preventing technician burnout and high turnover.
 A Workload Balancing Dashboard provides supervisors with an instant, unified view of utilization across their entire team.

-Operational Benefit: Supervisors can visually track utilization by tech, property, and route in one view, ensuring no one technician is constantly overwhelmed while another is consistently underutilized.
+Operational Benefit: Supervisors can visually track utilization by tech, property, and route in one view, ensuring no technician is constantly overwhelmed while another is consistently underutilized.
 This leads to higher morale and predictable workloads.

 The ROI of Smarter Scheduling: Time, Fuel, and Labor Savings